Inist-CNRS/lodex/README.md

         ...config,
     }));
 ```
-Once the loader created you also need to declare it in `src/api/loaders/index.js`
+Once the loader created, you also need to declare it in `src/api/loaders/index.js`
 ```js
 import parseCsv from './parseCsv'; // eslint-disable-line